-- Two-day tour from Alice Springs to Uluru and Kata Tjuta
+- Three-day tour from Alice Springs to Uluru and Kata Tjuta

 - Driving through the vast open spaces of Outback Australia

 - Ride a camel (own expense)

 - Guided walks at Uluru and Mutitjulu Waterhole

 - Learn about the Aboriginal Tjukurpa (Dreaming) and see ancient rock art

 - Witnessing the sun set and rise over Uluru

 - Guided walk to the rim of Kings Canyon

 Depart Alice Springs and travel through the remote Outback landscapes past the West MacDonnell Ranges.
 This ancient, twisted range is thought to be the oldest in Australia.
 Stop to visit the Outback Camel Farm, where you'll have the opportunity to try riding one (own expense).
 Stop to view the flat-topped Mt Conner before arriving at Ayers Rock Resort.
 Take a tour to the base of Uluru with your guide.
 Travel to Mutitjulu waterhole, where you can see cave paintings and hear the legends of Python Dreaming.
 Visit the Uluru-Kata Tjuta Cultural Centre to learn more about the indigenous history and culture, and see traditional arts and crafts on display.
 Enjoy a complimentary glass of wine and watch the golden rays of the setting sun strike Uluru.